Anki Review | The Best Flashcard App Ever? (FREE Decks Included)

 For example, instead of showing the question and answer, you can change it to show the answer and then the question.

-Alternatively, if you are practicing reading Pinyin, you can have the cards appear as the Pinyin first and then as an audio file to listen to the exact pronunciation.
+Alternatively, if you are practising reading Pinyin, you can have the cards appear as the Pinyin first and then as an audio file to listen to the exact pronunciation.

 Based on this question and answer method and multiple fields you can separate by and show in one or the other side or both (for example, Chinese in Simplified Characters, Chinese in Traditional Characters, English, Chinese audio, English audio, Pinyin and even frequency of the word), the options for how you wish to make the flashcards your own is virtually limitless.